China Announces Retaliatory Tariffs On $60 Billion In U.S. Goods

 The U.S. has imposed tariffs targeting aerospace, robotics and other forms of technology, while China retaliated with tariffs on agricultural products, seafood and cars, among other things.
 Those tariffs have already started to affect some businesses, though only a small fraction of the U.S. economy is experiencing consequences.

+In addition to Beijing's top-down control, the recent diversification of China's economy and its exports makes the country better positioned to endure a trade war now than it could have in the past, NPR's Jim Zarroli reports.

+"China's economy is much less dependent on trade now and on trade with the U.S. than it used to be," says Linda Lim, a professor of corporate strategy and international business at the University of Michigan, told Zarroli.

-NPR's Jingnan Huo contributed to this report.
+NPR's Huo Jingnan contributed to this report.